mlabita37/BeatConnection/README.md

 mongoose: 4.4.4

 ###About
-This app uses the Web Audio API to schedule real-time events with jQuery.
-Just enter a sequence, choose a tempo, and select a meter and you'll be making gorgeous beats in no time.
+This app uses the Web Audio API to schedule real-time audio events in your browser.
+First enter a pattern on the sequencer, choose a tempo, and select a meter.
+Then hit Play and you'll be making gorgeous beats in no time.